krorvik/viperpit/articles/prototype.md

 Somewhere in this process, I also switched out the stick with a Thrustmaster Warthog stick.
 This is a good step up from the X55.
 A smaller base, and better stick.
 It does not have the correct CMDS toggle though.

-The early rig was very simple, wooden frames that the consoles were mounted onto.

 # Final prototype rig

 <a href="/viperpit/images/early_rig.jpg" border="0"><img width="320" src="/viperpit/images/early_rig.jpg" alt="Early prototype rig" /></a>